facelessuser/coloraide/docs/src/markdown/compositing.md

 other.

 ColorAide implements both alpha compositing and blending as described in the [Compositing and Blending Level 1][compositing-level-1] specification.
-Some support for [Compositing Level 2][compositing-level-2] is also implemented, but should be considerd experimental.
+Some support for [Compositing Level 2][compositing-level-2] is also implemented, but should be considered experimental.

 Alpha composting is based on [Porter Duff compositing][porter-duff].
 By default, the `layer` method is used to layer